juspay/hyperswitch/README.md

 Get updates on Hyperswitch development and chat with the community:

-- [Discord server][discord] - Join to contribute to the hyperswitch open source.
+- [Discord server][discord] for questions related to contributing to hyperswitch, questions about the architecture, components, etc.
-- [Slack workspace][slack] - Real-time chat with the Hyperswitch crew.
-Meet fellow users, contributors, and our developer advocates.
-Perfect for quick questions.
+- [Slack workspace][slack] for questions related to integrating hyperswitch, integrating a connector in hyperswitch, etc.
-- [GitHub Discussions][github-discussions] - Drop feature requests or suggest anything payments-related you need for your stack.
-Got questions?
-Ask away!
+- [GitHub Discussions][github-discussions] to drop feature requests or suggest anything payments-related you need for your stack.

 [blog]: https://hyperswitch.io/blog
 [discord]: https://discord.gg/wJZ7DVW8mm